 - --aircraft=name of aircraft definition file Example: --aircraft=c310.
-For possible choices check the directory /FlightGear/Aircraft.
-Do not include the extension "-set.xml" into the aircraft name but use the remaining beginning of the respective file names for choosing an aircraft.
-This way flight model, panel etcare all loaded in a consistent way.
-For a full list, see Sec.
-3.7 below. - --show-aircraft: Print a sorted list of the currently available aircraft types.
+For possible choices check the directory /FlightGear/Aircraft, and look for files ending in "-set.xml".
+When specifying the aircraft, drop the "-set.xml" from the filename.
+Alternatively, use the --show-aircraft option described below.
+To download additional aircraft see Section 2.2. - --show-aircraft: Print a sorted list of the currently available aircraft types.